Research News - September / October 2021 #5

 >> Read more

-The internal call for TERSYS projects aims at fostering scientific collaboration between the host teams, the member research units and the 3A platform supported by AU/INRAE.
+The internal call for TERSYS projects aims to encourage scientific collaboration between host teams, their own research units and joint research units, and the 3A platform supported by AU/INRAE.

-This call is restricted to TERSYS members, but collaborations with other teams are not excluded.
+This call is reserved for members of TERSYS, but collaborations with other teams are not excluded.
 However, only TERSYS members are eligible for funding.

 >>Read more